ddroid/playproject/doc/state/temp.md

 - Changes are batched and processed through the `onbatch` handler
 - Different types of changes can be handled separately using `on`.
 - `type` refers to the `dataset_type` used in fallbacks.
 The key names need to match.
 E.g. see `template.js`
+- `paths` refers to the paths to the files inside the dataset.

 **sdb.get_sub**
   @TODO